 Adoption surveys must be turned in 30 minutes before closing to be considered for a session with an adoption counselor that same day (animals cannot come out for a visit 15 minutes before closing).
 Sessions with an adoption counselor and adoptions are processed in a first come-first served basis with no need to make an appointment.

-Our policies are designed so that our animals are placed in suitable homes and will be cherished for its remaining natural lifespan.
-We have adopted many thousands of animals into good homes and have developed these policies and guidelines as a result of successful experiences.
+Our policies are designed so that our animals are placed in suitable homes and will be cherished for their remaining natural lifespan.
+We have adopted thousands of animals into good homes and have developed these policies and guidelines as a result of successful experiences.

 Adopter Age Restrictions

 Adopters must be responsible individuals at least 18 years old.

 Companion Animals Only